-We offer a wide range of pediatric services to meet the unique needs of children and their families.
+We offer a wide range of pediatric and adolescent services to meet the unique needs of children and their families.

 Occupational and Physical Therapy

 Occupational Therapy services are provided to help children who have difficulties in the areas of sensory processing, motor planning, visual-motor skills, and motor coordination.
 Our OT sessions target improving a child's ability to participate in play, learning, and self-help skills.
 We use sensory motor play in order to help build a child's self-confidence.
 We want children to confidently explore their environment, whether that's a toddler exploring toys, a child exploring a fun park or playground or a child confidently sitting in school cutting and coloring.
 Pediatric occupational therapists work on helping people in their occupations and the "occupation" of a child after-all is play, school, and self-help skills!

 Physical Therapy services are provided to assist each child in reaching their full potential to function independently and actively participate in home, school and their community.
 Our PT sessions work on using natural motivators to help a child move confidently through their environment, work on strengthening, motor learning, balance and coordination, recreation, play and leisure.

 Speech-Language Therapy services are provided to help children with speech and language disorders or delays.
 Some children may only need pediatric speech-language services in order to target articulation skills or language skills necessary for reading, writing and being successful in school.
 Some children may need speech-language services in order to help in the beginning stages of communication; using their voice, using gestures, using eye gaze and facial expressions in order to begin to communicate needs, wants, thoughts and ideas.
 Some children may need to use signs, pictures or Augmentative and Alternative Communication devices to communicate, such as an application on an iPad.
 Other children may need help expressing their ideas in an organized manner so they can expand on their ideas during play with family or with friends.
 We can meet the needs of the child and family where they are and help them expand on their strengths while supporting and working through areas of weakness.